gitpan/WWW-Google-ClientLogin/README.pod

 =item service : Str

 Required.
-Each service using the Authorization service is assigned a name value. for example, the name associated with Google Calendar is 'cl'.
+Each service using the Authorization service is assigned a name value. for example, the name associated with Google Calendar is C<< 'cl' >>.

 =item type : Str